Ganasagar/GeDigital-k8s-workshop/Day1/README.md

 ## Prerequisites

-You need either a Linux, MacOS or a Windows laptop.
+1. You need either a Linux, MacOS or a Windows laptop.
+2. Open the excel sheet and find out your `student-id` and `workstation-ip`
+3. Download the key file with named after your student-id.

 ## Jumpserver